aristanetworks/anta/docs/api/tests.md

 # ANTA Tests landing page

-This section describes all the available tests provided by ANTA package.
+This section describes all the available tests provided by the ANTA package.

 - [AAA](tests.aaa.md)